-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the basic financial statements of Coast Community College District (the District), as of and for the year ended June 30, 2019, and the related notes to the financial statements and have issued our report thereon dated November 14, 2019.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the business-type activities, the fiduciary activities and the discretely presented component units of Coast Community College District (the District), as of and for the year ended June 30, 2020, and the related notes to the financial statements and have issued our report thereon dated February 22, 2021.
+The financial statements of Coast Community College District Foundation, Coastline Community College Foundation, Golden West College Foundation, Orange Coast College Foundation, and Coast Community College District Enterprise Corporation were not audited in accordance with Government Auditing Standards, and accordingly, this report does not include reporting on internal control over financial reporting or instances of reportable noncompliance associated with Coast Community College District Foundation, Coastline Community College Foundation, Golden West College Foundation, Orange Coast College Foundation, and Coast Community College District Enterprise Corporation.